possible819/vjs-timemachine-cordova/README.md

 $ npm install
 ```

-Preinstall script will try to get custom plugins into \$PROJECT_ROOT/custom-plugins
+Preinstall script will try to get custom plugins into \$PROJECT_ROOT/custom-plugins.
-Postinstall script will add android & ios platforms
+Postinstall script will add android & ios platforms and plugins are required.